NASA-AMMOS/BSL/docs/api/00-mainpage.md

 @brief Files used for unit testing of BSL behaviors.

 This exercises internal and external APIs for consistency, but not end-to-end bundle testing.
-Tests cover the BSL itself, its example security contexts and example policy provider.
+Tests cover the BSL itself, its example security contexts and sample policy provider.

 @defgroup fuzz_test Fuzz Testing